Skarsnik/SNESTilesKitten/Tutorial.md

 Check the **PC Start** radio button and fill the associated line edit with the starting value:  **80000**

 SNESTilesKitten does not offer something to set the end, only the size/lenght.
-After using a calculator it's **28672** bytes we need to put in size line edit.
+After using a calculator it's **28672** bytes we need to put in size line edit (the end location is included, so it's end - start + 1).

 We don't choose a compression, since default is **None** then we set the **bpp** to **4**